100R

 When walking in the forest, we like to take sticks with us to catch spiderwebs with instead of with our faces.

-A good stick also doubles as a good way to make noise, to ward off creatures of our approach.
-Whenever we see a rock we give it a good tap.
-Rock "THONK!"
+A good stick also doubles as a way to make noise, to alert creatures of our approach.
+Whenever we see a rock, we give it a good tap.
+Rock!
+"THONK!"
 Walk.
 Walk.
 Walk.
-Rock "THONK!".
+Rock!
+"THONK!".

 a forest path, with a hand holding a stick to remove cobwebs from inbetween trees

-Rek went to swim a few times, with both a wet suit and without, the water isn't terribly warm but the body adjusts quickly enough.
+Rek went to swim a few times, with both a wet suit and without, the water isn't warm but the body adjusts.
 On one particular day, we noticed that there were no jellyfish in the water.
-The tide was big (the lowest tide on record) and perhaps they got swept out of the bay with the current.
-The jellyfish returned later, as the tide rose yet again to hug the trees on the coastline.
-We went for a walk ashore that day, and had tied teapot to the trunk of a fallen tree.
-The dinghy was laying on the shore then, but when we returned Teapot was afloat and trapped under a branch, laying at a terrible angle.
-We were glad then to have tied the oars to the dinghy (we tied them together, and then onto the dinghy).
+The tide was big (the lowest tide on record) and perhaps they were swept out of the bay with the current.
+The jellyfish returned later, as the tide rose yet again to hug the trees on the coastline(note: we later learned that on warmer days they sink a few feet below the water, and rise again when it's cool).
+We went for a walk ashore that day, we had tied teapot to the trunk of a fallen tree.
+We had left the dinghy on the shore, but when we returned Teapot was afloat and trapped under a branch, laying at a terrible angle.
+We were glad to have tied the oars to the dinghy (we tied them together, and then onto the dinghy).
 Teapot wasn't having a good time, and neither did we because we had to wade over there in waist-high water to free it.
-In hindsight, we ought to have let out a longer line and to have tied Teapot further from shore.
+In hindsight, we ought tied a longer line and left our dearest Teapot further from shore.
 There are too many things near shore to trap a dinghy, and the tide rises and falls too damn quickly.

-We anchored here for over a month, and it was well worth it.
-Because the area is a marine park, BC parks has outhouses parked near the trail heads, usually.
-We found it a good place to empty our dry toilet.
+We anchored here for over a month, it was well worth it.
+Because the area is a marine park, BC parks often has outhouses parked near the trail heads.
+We found it a good place to empty our dry toilet(we don't dump bags in, just the contents).

 teapot the dinghy with pino anchored in the background